-Gender is a critical dimension to consider when addressing youth sexual and reproductive health and HIV/AIDS programs and policies.
+Gender is a critical dimension to consider when addressing youth health concerns, especially for reproductive health and HIV/AIDS programs and policies.

 Gender norms, often rooted in culture and beliefs, can contribute to unintended pregnancy, STIs, HIV/AIDS, sexual violence and coercion, early marriage, and other harmful practices.

 For females, gender norms in many cultures may include expectations of submissiveness, deference to male authority, dependence, virginity until marriage, and faithfulness during marriage.
 Norms for men, in contrast, are built around power and control, independence, not showing emotions, risk-taking, using violence to resolve conflict, early sexual activity, and having multiple sexual partners.
 Such inequality limits young people's control over their reproductive lives and reinforces centuries-old development challenges.

 Adolescence provides an opportunity to address gender issues and related reproductive health concerns.
 Many projects that address gender inequality have focused primarily on the needs of girls, but there is growing recognition of the importance of working with boys and young men to help achieve positive long-term change.
 Working to change gender norms while people are young is a proven and cost-effective way of addressing gender inequalities and improving reproductive health and HIV/AIDS outcomes.